Dash0 Raises $35 Million Series A to Build the First AI-Native Observability Platform

 Limitations

-Roarr doesn’t implement its own transport system.
-Instead, it expects logs to be piped to a shipper like Fluentd, Vector, or Logstash for processing.
+Roarr doesn't implement its own transport system.
+Instead, it expects logs to be piped to stdout for a shipper like to process.

 Example